HubReb/imitkd_ast/README.md

 ## Data pre-processing

-Data pre-processing was done as explained in fairseq speech-to-text module.
+Audo data pre-processing was done as explained in fairseq speech-to-text module.
 Note that if you create your own datasets and want to use a NMT expert, you need to process the target transcripts and translations in the speech translation/recognition dataset the same way you processed the data for the NMT task.

 Scripts to extract source transcripts and target translations from the csv Datafiles created by the speech-to-text pre-processing are included.

 For COVOST2 and MUST-C:
-1.  adapt the file paths in [get_src_to_st.py](fairseq/get_src_to_st.py) to fit your setup and simply run `python get_src_to_st.py`.
+1. Adapt the file paths in [get_src_to_st.py](fairseq/get_src_to_st.py) to fit your setup and simply run `python get_src_to_st.py`.
-2. adapt the file paths in [get_source_text.py](fairseq/examples/speech_to_text/get_source_text.py) to your setup and run `python get_source_text.py`
+2. Adapt the file paths in [get_source_text.py](fairseq/examples/speech_to_text/get_source_text.py) to your setup and run `python get_source_text.py`
-3. the extracted data files are saved in `${dataset_name}/${split_name}`
+3. The extracted data files are saved in `${dataset_name}/${split_name}`
-4. process the extracted text data the same you did for your NMT expert, e.g. by adapting [prepare-rest.sh](fairseq/examples/speech_to_text/prepare-rest.sh)
+4. Process the extracted text data the same you did for your NMT expert, e.g. by adapting [prepare-rest.sh](fairseq/examples/speech_to_text/prepare-rest.sh).
-5. run `python get_source_text.py` again
+5. Run `python get_source_text.py` again
-6. adapt the configuration files to point to your NMT expert's vocabulary and BPE.
+6. Adapt the configuration files to point to your NMT expert's vocabulary and BPE.

 ## Model training and evaluation